COLLEGE OF APPLIED & NATURAL SCIENCES

 Requirements for admission

 The Division of Nursing welcomes applications from individuals who are interested in beginning a career as a registered nurse (RN).
 Following admission to the University, students may begin taking general education requirements for the Nursing curriculum.
 Applicants for the clinical Nursing program are selected twice each year (Fall and Spring quarters) based on the following admission criteria:

 - ACT (best composite score)

 All application materials must be received by the Division of Nursing no later than March 1 (Fall cohort) or November 1 (Spring cohort).
 Applicants are selected by the Admissions Committee on a competitive basis.
-Completion of biological sciences is a plus.
-Although you are not required to complete these courses prior to beginning your clinical courses, you are given additional points for successful completion of each required biological science course in the Nursing curriculum prior to selection of the clinical cohort.
+Students must have completed seven (7) credit hours of the biological sciences required for the nursing curriculum in order to accept a clinical seat in the program.
+Additional points are awarded to the application for successful completion of each required biological science course in the nursing curriculum prior to selection of the clinical cohort.